 You should also understand what is meant by a Marine Ice Sheet, such as the West Antarctic Ice Sheet.
 What does this mean for the ice sheet’s stability?

-Glaciers as systems
+Glaciers as natural systems

 Understand the meaning of ‘Mass Balance‘ and what is meant by accumulation and ablation.
 Understand that glaciers receive snow by accumulation, that the glacier flows downslope, and that glaciers melt at their snout (ablation).
 Read the Glacier Flow page.